-- 1. Encampments can be stationary, such as at the council camp, military installations, parks, or even a special Venturing/Sea Scouting base. - Venturers/Sea Scouts can go on expeditions such as backpacking treks, canoe trips, horse treks, scuba diving trips, bicycle tours, river and sea cruises, snowmobile treks, and Kodiak treks. - Weekend and school break activities are possible.
+- 1. Encampments can be stationary, such as at the council camp, military installations, parks, or even a special Venturing/Sea Scouting base. - 2.
+Venturers/Sea Scouts can go on expeditions such as backpacking treks, canoe trips, horse treks, scuba diving trips, bicycle tours, river and sea cruises, snowmobile treks, and Kodiak treks. - 3.
+Weekend and school break activities are possible.
 Expeditions or encampments may be done anytime during the year.
 They can have a theme connected with a holiday such as Halloween. - 4.
-Since some Boy Scout troops have Venture patrols and Varsity teams for older Boy Scouts who are teenagers, they are candidates to participate in Venturing/Sea Scouting camps.
-This is logical since many Venturing/Sea Scouting crews work in conjunction with a Boy Scout troop.
+Since some Scout troops have patrols for older Scouts who are teenagers, they are candidates to participate in Venturing/Sea Scouting camps.
+This is logical since many Venturing/Sea Scouting crews work in conjunction with a troop.